scikit-hep/scikit-hep.github.io/pages/developers/style.md

 `brew` (macOS) or `pip` (anywhere).
 There are two modes to use it locally; you can check manually with `pre-commit run` (changes only) or `pre-commit run --all-files` (all).
-You can also run `pre-commit install` to add checks as a git precommit hook (which is where it gets its name).
-It's worth trying, even if you've tried and failed to set up a custom precommit hook before; it's quite elegant and does not add or commit the changes, it just makes the changes and allows you to check and add them.
+You can also run `pre-commit install` to add checks as a git pre-commit hook (which is where it gets its name).
+It's worth trying, even if you've tried and failed to set up a custom pre-commit hook before; it's quite elegant and does not add or commit the changes, it just makes the changes and allows you to check and add them.
 You can always override the hook with `-n`.